sharife/goldenthread-v2/site/content/productions/behind-glass-windows.md

   Everyone thought the strangest thing Behrooz had ever done was to fall in love with a mannequin.
 But that was just the beginning!
-Adapted from *The Doll Behind the Curtain* by Sadegh Hedayat, *Behind Glass Windows* is a shattering love stroy that questions our perception of love and reality.
+Adapted from *The Doll Behind the Curtain* by Sadegh Hedayat, *Behind Glass Windows* is a shattering love story that questions our perception of love and reality.

   The overpowering presence of self-inflicted exile dominates Hedayat's writing.
-The protagonist in The Doll Behind the Curtain, much like Hedayat himself feels isolated from his society.
+The protagonist in *The Doll Behind the Curtain*, much like Hedayat himself feels isolated from his society.
 The protagonist reacts by creating an alternative reality.
-The universality of this theme, and its resonance to current times with thousands of Iranians living abroad make the stage adaptation of the play particularly timely.
+This contemporary stage adaptation, focuses on the illusory nature of love and relationships from the perspective of second generation Iranians growing up with dual traditions.
+Divided between the culture of their society and that of their home, they yearn for the comfort of the familiar while seeking the excitement of the new.
+Within this context, the play explores the tru meaning of love, freedom, and independence.
 background: https://ucarecdn.com/a896ccc1-7cb3-4125-8ad6-f6a8a02ae866/
 titleimage: https://ucarecdn.com/4dadb661-7048-4e34-be01-7e21bbeabd78/
 writer: Torange Yeghiazarian